 We live in unequal times.

-Over the last five decades, the US has been shaped by one trend above all others – the inexorable rise in inequality.
-In 1940, income in America was as equally distributed as at any time in the country's history, and it remained that way, as if in a slumber, until the 1970s.
+Over the last four decades, the US has been shaped by one trend above all others – the inexorable rise in inequality.
+In 1940, income in America was as equally distributed as at any time in the country’s history, and it remained that way, as if in a slumber, until the 1970’s.

 Then, it awoke.

-And for the next forty years, inequality (of both wealth and income) rose furiously and relentlessly upward through the administrations of Jimmy Carter, Ronald Reagan, George H. Bush, Bill Clinton, George W. Bush and Barack Obama.
-Immune to Reaganomics, the Internet boom, stagflation, various bubbles and a number of crippling recessions, wealth disparity is now higher than it has ever been in the nation's history.
+And for the next forty years, inequality (of both wealth and income) has risen furiously and relentlessly upward through the administrations of Carter, Reagan, Bush I, Clinton, Bush II, Obama and Trump.
+Immune to Reaganomics, the Internet boom, stagflation, various bubbles and a number of crippling recessions, wealth disparity is now higher than it has ever been in the nation’s history.

 As a result, today’s richest Americans have now surpassed the Robber Barons of the Gilded Age as the wealthiest group of elites in history.